Carl0sD4/msc-data-science/introduccion-ciencia-datos/README.md

 Finally, I want to say I find the GitHub community and its core idea beautiful — the collaborative spirit, the structure it follows: contributing, requesting permission to modify, reviewing, approving or rejecting changes, and integrating code.
 It’s an elegant representation of how teamwork should work.

+--

+## September 28, 2025 – 17:34
+**Update:**

+Today I questioned whether I should continue using the terminal or switch to visual tools like GitKraken, since they’re commonly used in professional environments.
+After reflecting, I decided to keep using the terminal for now, because even though I already have a mental map of how Git and GitHub work, this understanding is not yet fully settled after only two days.

+I want to build strong mental foundations and understand Git and GitHub deeply before moving to visual tools.
+It’s like learning to drive a manual car before an automatic one — not because one is better, but because mastering the fundamentals helps in the long run.
+So I’ll keep working from the terminal for a few more days or weeks, until I feel comfortable enough to switch naturally to a visual client if needed.

+---

+# September 29, 2025 – 17:31

+I’ve just finished the course — and I loved it.

+One of the most important takeaways from this last part was understanding how the main branch evolves:
+it stops being just another branch and becomes a production-level version control point**, while the developer branch acts as the new “main” where all feature branches converge.

+Different teams (developers, QA testers, and others) work on different branches, and this structure prevents instability in production.
+Even though I already knew in theory that teams don’t work directly on production, learning the actual branching logic and workflow made it much clearer.

+It’s not just about preventing errors — it’s about building a safe, collaborative workflow** that mirrors real-world software development.